 The TOE enforces access control on TSF data and User Data.
 Each piece of User Data is assigned ownership and access to the data is limited by the access control mechanism.
 The PSs used to define roles also affect the access control of each user.
-The access control mechanism for User Data is explained in more detail in the TSS for FDP ACF.1.
+The access control mechanism for User Data is explained in more detail in the TSS for FDP\ACF.1.

 The TOE contains one field-replaceable nonvolatile storage device.
-The field-replaceable nonvolatile storage device is a disk-based SED whose cryptographic functions are FIPS 140-2 validated.
+This storage device is a disk-based SED whose cryptographic functions have been CC certified.
 Together with the drive-lock password, the SED ensures that TSF Data and User Data on the drive is not stored as plaintext.